 Perennial: Zones 4-10

-Also known as trumpet vine or hummingbird vine, this plant can quickly overpower a small area and will climb on many surfaces.
+Also called trumpet vine or hummingbird vine, this plant can quickly overpower a small area and will climb on many surfaces.
 It has dense foliage and its long, tubular flowers are perfect for hummingbirds.
-It thrives best in full sun to partial shade and produces orange, red or yellow blooms, but beware of its invasive properties.
+It thrives best in full sun to partial shade and produces orange, red, or yellow blooms, but beware of its invasive properties and aggressive growth.

 08 of 10